Flint, Michigan: Water state of emergency

-In April 2014, Flint switched its water supply from Lake Huron (via Detroit) to the Flint River.
+In April 2014, during a financial crisis, state-appointed emergency manager Darnell Earley changed Flint's water source from the Detroit Water and Sewerage Department (sourced from Lake Huron) to the Flint River.
 The problem was compounded with the fact that anticorrosive measures were not implemented.
 After two independent studies, lead poisoning caused by the water was found in the area's population.
 This has led to several lawsuits, the resignation of several officials, fifteen criminal indictments, and a federal public health state of emergency for all of Genesee County.

 Geography

 Flint lies in the Flint/Tri-Cities region of Michigan.
 Flint and Genesee County can be categorized as a subregion of Flint/Tri-Cities.
 It is located along the Flint River, which flows through Lapeer, Genesee, and Saginaw counties and is 78.3 mi long.

 According to the United States Census Bureau, the city has a total area of 34.06 sqmi, of which, 33.42 sqmi is land and 0.64 sqmi is water.
 Flint lies just to the northeast of the Flint hills.
 The terrain is low and rolling along the south and east sides, and flatter to the northwest.